AtriusX/Portfolio/design/README.md

 A compromise approach may be to use alternative color sets for both dark and light themes.
 This could allow me to specify a light theme with a relevant identity, while also allowing me to preserve previous colors in the dark theme.

 ## Style

+The overall portfolio style should focus on simplicity, however it should also attempt to be as lively as possible by taking advantage of animations when applicable.
+Mobile friendliness may require that some or all of these animations are muted for non-desktop devices, or at least for phones.